 It is far easier to prevent an illness than to treat it.
 A physical begins with a comprehensive baseline examination to identify any potential health issues.
 We want to prevent early, minor problems from becoming serious major problems.
 These guidelines indicate the tests and procedures that should be performed on a regular basis for healthy people without disease or physical symptoms.
 If you have illnesses, symptoms or a family history of disease (e.g. colon cancer, high cholesterol, breast cancer etc.) these tests may need to be done more frequently than indicated.

-A yearly physical is a comprehensive exam that evaluates a patients health.
-Typically, during this time, patients will receive immunizations and/or vaccines, if necessary.
+A yearly physical is a comprehensive screening exam that evaluates a patients health.
+We perform physicals in two parts:

 Blood Tests & urinalysis